 Ashram life experience

-Ashram life experience will be an integral part of the course and the students will be required to come and stay in the ashram for a duration of 10 days.
-The days and month will be decided later based on the situation prevailing at that time; however, everyone will be intimated well in advance.
-A graduation ceremony will be held during the stay to award the certificates to successful students who fulfill all criteria for graduation.
+Ashram life experience will be an integral part of the course.
+Other than weekend visits, students will be required to come and stay in the ashram for a duration of one week.
+The days and month will be decided at a later time based on the situation prevailing; however,

 Faculty